 Tell the doctors who will be involved with your surgery about:

-- Any reactions or allergies you have had to medicines, foods, skin tapes, iodine, or latex
+- Any reactions or allergies you have had to medicines, foods, skin tapes, adhesive, iodine or other skin cleansing solutions, or latex

 - Your use of alcohol (drinking more than 1 or 2 drinks a day)